KrylixZA/Shared-WebApi-Core/README.md

         .WithApiVersion(ApiVersion)
         .WithApiDescription(ApiDescription)
         .WithXmlComments(apiXmlPath)
-        .BuildSwaggerServices(services, includeCoreXmlDocs: true);
-    // Set includeCoreXmlDocs: false if you do not wish to use the XML documentation from this library, or simply leave it out as the default value is false.
+        .WithCoreXmlDocs(true) // Set this to false if you wish to exclude the library comments.
+        .WithOperationFilter(true) // Set this to false if you are not using [Authorize] attributes on your controllers.
+        .WithSecurityDefinition("bearer", new OpenApiSecurityScheme
+        {
+            Name = "Authorization",
+            Type = SecuritySchemeType.ApiKey,
+            Scheme = "bearer",
+            BearerFormat = "JWT",
+            In = ParameterLocation.Header,
+            Description = "JWT Authorization header using the Bearer scheme.", }) // To include JWT authorization in your Swagger docs.
+        .BuildSwaggerServices(services);
     ```
 3. In the `Configure` method in `Startup.cs`, add the following line of code:
     ``` C#